morphingcoffee/spacex-android/README.md

 ### v4 vs v5 API endpoints

-Although v5 is available for rocket launches, v4 was used for all remote service requests.
-That's mainly to reduce the variance in case one of them experience problems and the other does not.
+I was considering to use the same version for all of the endpoints, but switched to the available `v5` for launches, since the data is not coupled to the company info `v4` endpoint.